BroadbandForum/usp-test/01-messages-and-path-names.md

 The value MUST be the Path Name of the Controller instance that will receive the Notification associated with this Subscription.
 If the referenced object is deleted, this instance MUST also be deleted (so the parameter value will never be an empty string).
 ```

-This test validates that if a Controller is removed from the Agent's Device.
+This test validates that if a Controller is removed from the Agent's
-LocalAgent.Controller.{i}. table, any associated Subscription objects are also
+Device.LocalAgent.Controller.{i}. table, any associated Subscription objects
-removed.
+are also removed.

 ### Functionality Tag

-Conditonal Mandatory (supports Controller:1 profile with the ability to create instances of the Device.LocalAgent.Controller. object)
+Conditional Mandatory (supports Controller:1 profile with the ability to create instances of the Device.LocalAgent.Controller. object)

 ### Test Setup